jessicaodno/devx-week2-template/README.md

 ## Getting Started

-This contains the completed code and other resrouces for today's workshop.
+This contains the completed code and other resources for today's workshop.

 We will be continuing from where we left off week 1.
 In this repository I initialized the app with `npm create vite@latest devx-week2 -- --template react` rather than `npm create-react-app devx-week2`.
 The latter command doesn't work well with node v22, though either is okay for our purposes.